Netflix January 2020 new releases – new movies, TV shows and originals

 Wednesday 22nd January

-Pandemic: The best way to Forestall an Outbreak Documentary about influenza that examines humankind’s preparedness for an additional outbreak
+Pandemic: Methods to Forestall an Outbreak Documentary about influenza that examines humankind’s preparedness for one more outbreak

 Thursday 23rd January